briansmlee/briansmlee.github.io/docs/_esl_chapters/03-02-summary.md

 # Hypothesis testing and confidence intervals with OLS estimate

 # Gauss-Markov Theorem (3.2.2)

+Given the assumptions 1 to 3 from above, the OLS estimate has the smallest variance (and therefore also the mean squared error and expected prediction error) among all linear unbiased estimates.

 # From univariate to multiple regression (3.2.3)